Counseling Education

 The city continually upgrades and develops new neighborhood park and recreation facilities.
 A total of 29 parks allow Mishawaka residents to golf, play ball, fish and exercise.
 In 1968, the city opened an outdoor Olympic-size swimming pool and an adjacent ice skating rink at Merrifield Park.
 On the south side, Mishawaka's George Wilson Park is home to the city's most popular winter toboggan spot, as well as an 18-hole frisbee golf course.
 Some of the city's Italian immigrants and their descendants still play traditional games such as bocce.
 A number of residents of Belgian descent play traditional Rolle Bolle and a few ethnic Belgians continue to raise and race homing pigeons.
 The city also hosted the nation's oldest and largest wiffleball tournament, the World Wiffle Ball Championship, from 1980 to 2012 and again in 2020.

-The city's three high schools (Mishawaka High School, Penn High School, and Marian High School) have won a combined 11 state championships in football 1920.
+The city's three high schools (Mishawaka High School, Penn High School, and Marian High School) have won a combined 11 state championships in football since 1920.

 Mishawaka is served by TRANSPO municipal bus system, which also serves South Bend and several smaller suburbs in South Bend-Mishawaka metropolitan region.
 The Interurban Trolley's Bittersweet/Mishawaka route stops at Martin's Supermarket, connecting riders to the city of Elkhart and the town of Osceola.
 The closest Amtrak station and the closest commercial airport are both located in western South Bend.
+Amtrak also has a stop in Elkhart which is a bit closer.

 Public schools in Mishawaka and/or serving Mishawaka are operated by several school districts.
 School City of Mishawaka serves the central part of the city.
 Other sections are within the Penn-Harris-Madison School Corporation and the South Bend Community School Corporation.
 Mishawaka High School is the sole high school of the Mishawaka school district.
 School City of Mishawaka (School District of Mishawaka) contains a total of 9 Schools including 2 secondary Schools: Mishawaka High and John Young Middle School, and 7 Elementary Schools which includes the following: Battell, Beiger, Emmons, Hums, LaSalle, Liberty, and Twin Branch.